apHarmony/jsharmony-factory/README.md

      var configFactory = config.modules['jsHarmonyFactory'];
-     configFactory.clientsalt = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";   //REQUIRED: Use a 60+ mixed character string configFactory.clientcookiesalt = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";   //REQUIRED: Use a 60+ mixed character string configFactory.adminsalt = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";   //REQUIRED: Use a 60+ mixed character string configFactory.admincookiesalt = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";   //REQUIRED: Use a 60+ mixed character string
+     configFactory.clientsalt = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";   //REQUIRED: Use a 60+ mixed character string configFactory.clientcookiesalt = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";   //REQUIRED: Use a 60+ mixed character string configFactory.mainsalt = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";   //REQUIRED: Use a 60+ mixed character string configFactory.maincookiesalt = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";   //REQUIRED: Use a 60+ mixed character string
    }
    ```
    ** Alternatively use the jsharmony-db-mssql library for SQL Server